-During Q2 2025, the IASB amended its expectations on publishing the new Accounting Standard to be in the first half of 2026.
+The IASB expects to publish the Accounting Standard in Q2 2026.
 Information about project updates is available on the IASB's Rate-regulated Activities project page.

 Read our [web article](#) and [New on the Horizon](#) publication which contain detailed analysis and insights.